Salvo-32/IoT-FirstIndividualAssignment/ThirdAssignment/README.md

 **NOTE** First individual assignment's network components are neither depicted again in the diagram above nor these are taken into account in the description below.
 (Look at the appropriate [document](/FirstAssignment/README.md/####-Network-diagram-(Physical-devices-and-Protocols)))

 From LEFT to RIGHT:
-1. Aavailable [ST B-L072Z-LRWAN1](https://www.iot-lab.info/docs/boards/st-b-l072z-lrwan1/) boards (st-lrwan1-1 to st-lrwan1-25) on Saclay site make use of CM act as follow:
+1. Aavailable [ST B-L072Z-LRWAN1](https://www.iot-lab.info/docs/boards/st-b-l072z-lrwan1/) boards (st-lrwan1-1 to st-lrwan1-25) on Saclay site make use of CMWX1ZZABZ-091 LoRa ® /Sigfox™ module by Murata, to exchange data over Europea LoRa frequency at

    1. ```m3-1.saclay``` acts as Border router namely it makes use of both 802.15.4 network technologies and 6LowPAN to interact with endpoints/simple nodes.
 Moreover like in the first assignment it uses an attached device/computer (in this case a mini-computer called Gateway (GW)) through ```ethos``` + ```UHCP``` to reach the IP network by FIT IoT-LAB.
 In fact as reported at [FIT IoT-LAB - Testbed Design](https://www.iot-lab.info/docs/getting-started/design/) each experimentation board called Open Node (ON) is integrated with a mini-computer called Gateway (GW), which in turn provide tools to evaluate BOARD performance and give access to the FIT IoT-LAB network.
    2. ```m3-2.saclay``` - ```m3-11.saclay```board as end-points or single nodes.
       1. They sense temperature and light as in the previous assignment with same sampling rate, but using the integrated sensors ***LPS331AP*** and ***ISL29020*** Both the [IoT-LAB M3 web-page](https://www.iot-lab.info/docs/boards/iot-lab-m3/) and this [Official Jupyter Notebook](https://github.com/iot-lab/iot-lab-training/tree/master/riot/basics/sensors)) by FIT Iot-LAB provide detailed information about these two sensors and how to use them in [RIOT-OS](www.riot-os.org)